 If you’re getting a skin prick test, you’ll be asked to stop taking antihistamine medication a few days before the test.
 If you don’t think that’s feasible, then discuss further options with your doctor.

 Blood testing is another common way to measure the potential for an allergy.
-Radioallergosorbent or RAST testing used to be the go-to blood test for helping to diagnose an allergy.
+Radioallergosorbent testing, or RAST testing, used to be the go-to blood test for helping to diagnose an allergy.
 However, newer allergy blood tests are now available.
 ImmunoCAP testing is a more common allergy blood test.
 Your doctor could also order an enzyme-linked immunosorbent assay, or ELISA test.

 These blood tests look for IgE antibodies in your blood that are specific to a certain food or other allergen.
 The higher the level of IgE, the more likely you are to have an allergy to that particular food.